vjtpons/diagfig/README.md

 simple_plot()
 ```

-It is also possible to initiate `matplotlib` figures with the custom subclass `FigureDiag`
+Use of the `matplotlib.figure.Figure` custom subclass `FigureDiag`:
 ```python
 import numpy as np
 import matplotlib.pyplot as plt